 - Step 1: Hold a short length of floss between the thumb and index finger, twining it around one finger at each end to gain better control.
 Be careful not to apply too much pressure when inserting the floss between the child's teeth.

 - Step 2: Adjust the floss into a 'C' shape curve around each tooth and slide it up and down gently along the side of the tooth and under the gumline.

 - Step 3: A new section of floss should be used for each tooth to avoid reinsertion of food and plaque.

 - Step 4: An interdental brush can be used to clean between tooth surfaces that have space.

 Regular dental visits can and should begin as early as six months after the first tooth erupts or after the child's first birthday.
-When a child is taught a new skill at an early age, he is likely to continue this behavior throughout adulthood.
+When a child is taught a new skill at an early age, they are likely to continue this behavior throughout adulthood.
 Teaching proper brushing and flossing techniques is important for developing good oral hygiene habits.